 Instructions

-- Place the bones and other cartilage parts in your Instant Pot.
-Fill the stainless steel Instant Pot for about 3/4 of the way up.
+- Place the bones and any cartilage-rich parts into your Instant Pot.
+Fill it about three-quarters full.

-- Wait a few minutes until the pot is not too hot to be touched and then strain your broth over a stainless steel strainer to separate the bones and any other pieces from the liquid.
+- Strain the broth through a stainless steel strainer to separate the bones and scraps from the liquid.

-- Pour the broth into glass mason jars and let it cool off slightly before placing them in the refrigerator.
+- Pour the broth into glass mason jars and let it cool slightly before refrigerating.